Sophie-Pages/GoogleDataAnalyticsCyclisticCaseStudy/README.md

  🔲 To do sport
  🔲 Other

-Where is the closest station from your home?
+Where is the closest station to your home?
  🔲 Less than 5 min
  🔲 Between 5 and 15 min
  🔲 More than 15 min

-Where is the closest station from your workplace?
+Where is the closest station to your workplace?
  🔲 Less than 5 min
  🔲 Between 5 and 15 min
  🔲 More than 15 min